Had a difficult time deciding what to call these delicious potato-y nuggets precisely... where to begin here?

 Vegan hash browns recipe (which also conveniently doubles as a vegan latkes recipe).
 Gluten-free, and can be made oil-free by baking instead of frying.

 - ½ cup white rice flour*

 - oil for frying (if using)

 1. Shred potatoes evenly using a food processor with a shredder attachment (or alternatively grate into even shreds using a hand grater).
 Transfer the potatoes onto a clean kitchen towel and spread them out in an even layer.
-Sprinkle evenly with 1/2 a tsp of salt.
+Sprinkle evenly with ½ a teaspoon of salt.

 2. Next, gather the edges of the towel closed and twist the towel to enclose the potatoes in it in a bundle.
 Place the towel bundle into a strainer, and set it over a large mixing bowl.
 Set aside for about 15 minutes.
 At the end of the 15 minutes you should see some liquid at the bottom of the bowl.

 3. Pick up the potato bundle towel (making sure it's still twisted closed) and remove the strainer.
 Squeeze the potatoes in the towel as best as you can (put some elbow grease into it!) -- keep squeezing until no more liquid comes out (this will take a few minutes).
 You'll be left with a bowl of liquid that looks like this: